groupsky/lips/lip-valexiev-lip-guidelines.md

 1. Merge the pull request.
 2. Assign a LIP number (usually just the next available number, but sometimes it can be other) and give it status "InVoting".
 3. List the LIP in [lab/lips/README.md](https://github.com/Hackafe/lips/blob/master/README.md).
-4. Officially annaunce the new LIP and next steps in the forum.
+4. Officially announce the new LIP and next steps in the forum.

 ### 3. LIP Resolution

-The official annauncment in the forum starts the voting on the LIP.
+The official announcement in the forum starts the voting on the LIP.
 The lab members have 72 hours to vote in the forum.

 If the majority of the votes support the LIP, then it gets status "Accepted".
 Else it is "Rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.